Modern slavery and human trafficking statement

 Our effectiveness in combating slavery and human trafficking

-• Further steps
+Further steps

-Following a review of the effectiveness of steps we have taken to date to ensure that there is no slavery or human trafficking in our organisation and supply chains we intend to take the following further steps to combat slavery and human trafficking.
+Following a review of the effectiveness of steps we have taken to date to ensure that there is no slavery or human trafficking in our organisation and supply chains, we intend to take the following further steps to combat slavery and human trafficking.

-• Human Resources
+Human Resources

 Our policies and reporting mechanisms are regularly reviewed to identify areas for further review and issues to be addressed.
-For example, we are annually audited for ISO purposes to ensure our policies are current, valid and effective.

-To check for inconsistencies between policy and practice, CMA undertakes Staff Surveys, which includes questions about the experiences of staff relating to their experience at CMA, instances of bullying/harassment/discrimination and the ability to manage work-life issues as employees.
+To check for inconsistencies between policy and practice, CMA undertakes Staff Surveys, which include questions about the experiences of staff relating to their experience at CMA, instances of bullying/harassment/discrimination and the ability to manage work-life issues as employees.

 If we find that other individuals or organisations working on our behalf have breached this policy we will ensure that we take appropriate action.
 This may range from considering the possibility of breaches being remediated and whether that might represent the best outcome for those individuals impacted by the breach to terminating such relationships